-If you’re planning a day out in London this month there’s a wealth of things on offer for you to do.
-Each month I look for intriguing things to see and do in the capital, beyond visiting the iconic landmarks and museums.
-Here’s my pick for September.
+If you’re planning a day out in London there’s a wealth of things on offer for you to choose from.
+Each month I look for intriguing things to see and do in the capital, as well as visiting the iconic landmarks and museums.
+Here’s my pick for September 2018.

 Totally Thames is an annual month-long festival which takes place in the capital each September to celebrate the River Thames.
 The festival has a vibrant programme of events including river-inspired art, live performances, archaeology walks, boat races and more.
-On September 2nd-3rd there’s a flotsam weaving family workshop at the Cutty Sark.
+On September 1st 2018 there’s a family day at Custom House foreshore.

 Cost: Varies according to event.